 There is free parking near the park.

 Always open.
-There are no fences and no gates so you can visit at any time.
+There are no fences and no gates.
+Therefore you can visit at any time.
 There is also some artificial light.
-But I never stayed after sunset, because I expected a lot of mosquitoes.
+But I never stayed after sunset because I expected a lot of mosquitoes.

 Facebook Page: link

 Hod Hasharon Park is an urban nature park created for people to enjoy while maintaining a rich flora and fauna world, once typical of the Yarkon River and the Sharon region landscapes.
 The park is home to a delicate ecosystem based on treated wastewater.
 You will find a large ecological lake and a flowing tributary of the Hadar Stream, a birdwatching blind, pedestrian paths, and cycling trails.